DevHackerGamer/sports-live/docs/src/content/docs/guides/project.md

 ## **Chosen Methodology: Agile (Scrum Framework)**

-We use the **Agile methodology**, following the **Scrum framework**, to ensure flexibility, collaboration, and continuous delivery of working software.
+We use the **Agile methodology**, following the **Scrum framework**, to ensure flexibility, collaboration, and continuous delivery of working softwares.

 ---